Algerian nuthatch: Numbers and status

-When the Algerian/Kabyle nuthatch was discovered, ornithologists estimated that the species numbered only a dozen pairs and it was feared that "its rarity would attract collectors" and that the announcement of its discovery would cause its disappearance.
+When the Algerian nuthatch was discovered, ornithologists estimated that the species numbered only a dozen pairs and it was feared that "its rarity would attract collectors" and that the announcement of its discovery would cause its disappearance.
 The discovery in 1989 of the much larger population of the park of Taza shows that the species is less threatened than it seemed, and that its endemism is not limited to Babor Mountains.
-The current distribution of the Algerian/Kabyle nuthatch seems to be limited by that of the forests that support it, and the fragmentation of populations may indicate that the species was once more widespread, before deforestation isolated it in the small islands of greenery that it populates today.
-The Algerian/Kabyle nuthatch has a small population: its numbers may not exceed 1,000 individuals.
+The current distribution of the Algerian nuthatch seems to be limited by that of the forests that support it, and the fragmentation of populations may indicate that the species was once more widespread, before deforestation isolated it in the small islands of greenery that it populates today.
+The Algerian nuthatch has a small population: its numbers may not exceed 1,000 individuals.
 The bird is placed in the category of species with 250–999 mature individuals, which corresponds to 350–1,500 individuals in all.
 Although there are no precise figures to confirm this, these numbers are considered to be declining due to the reduction in habitat that the species is experiencing.
 The Algerian nuthatch has been considered "endangered" by the International Union for Conservation of Nature since 1994.

 Threats

-The main threat to the Algerian/Kabyle nuthatch is the destruction of its habitat.
+The main threat to the Algerian nuthatch is the destruction of its habitat.
 Fires, in particular, are destroying the old mixed forests on the top of Mount Babor, which are being replaced by poorer vegetation dominated by cedars.
 Cattle grazing and illegal deforestation (Mount Babor and Tamentout) are another threat to the habitat, even in Taza National Park.
 The construction of a motor road in the 1970s, which led to soil erosion and an increased risk of fire, or the fight against terrorism in the region, which is a source of disturbance for the species.
-The Algerian/Kabyle nuthatch may have several predators during incubation, such as the least weasel (Mustela nivalis), the garden dormouse (Eliomys quercinus) or the great spotted woodpecker.
+The Algerian nuthatch may have several predators during incubation, such as the weasel (Mustela nivalis), the garden dormouse (Eliomys quercinus) and the great spotted woodpecker.